Probabilistic spectral analysis

 I am interested in probabilistic analogues of time frequency analysis and, what is nearly the same thing, autocorrelation analysis, but for non-stationary signals.
 This is natural with Gaussian processes.

-I am especially interested in this for audio signals, which can be very very large, but have certain simplicities — i.e. being scalar functions of a univariate time index, usually regularly sampled.
+I am especially interested in this for audio signals, which can be very large, but have certain simplicities — i.e. being scalar functions of a univariate time index, usually regularly sampled.

 In signal processing we frequently use Fourier transforms as a notionally nonparametric model for such a system, or a source of features for analysis.